jaimejim/draft-coap-mud/draft-jimenez-t2trg-mud-coap.md

 #### Resource Directory

-By using {{I-D.ietf-core-resource-directory}}, devices can register a MUD file on the Resource Directory and use it as a MUD repository too.
+By using {{?I-D.ietf-core-resource-directory}}, devices can register a MUD file on the Resource Directory and use it as a MUD repository too.
 Making it discoverable with the usual RD Lookup steps.

-Lookup will use the resource type "rt=mud", the example in Link-Format {{RFC6690}} is:
+Lookup will use the resource type "rt=mud", the example in Link-Format {{?RFC6690}} is:

 ~~~
 REQ: GET coap://rd.company.com/rd-lookup/res?rt=mud